Optical disc: Fourth-generation

 In 2004, development of the Holographic Versatile Disc (HVD) commenced, which promised the storage of several terabytes of data per disc.
 However, development stagnated towards the late 2000s due to lack of funding.

 In 2006, it was reported that Japanese researchers developed ultraviolet ray lasers with a wavelength of 210 nanometers, which would enable a higher bit density than Blu-ray discs.
 As of 2022, no updates on that project have been reported.

-Folio Photonics is planning to release high-capacity discs in 2024 cost of $5 per TB, with a roadmap to $1 per TB, using 80% less power energy than HDD.